zhenry9/ullr/README.md

 dweet2ser allows for connecting an arbitrary number of devices to an arbitrary number of computers.

 dweet2ser works for connecting remotely to things like weather stations, sensors, or other devices that send simple data intermittently.
-It is not going to work for things like modems, due to the limitations of dweet.io among other things.
+It is not going to work for things like modems or printers, due to the limitations of dweet.io among other things.

 ## Installation
 ### Python environment